mrstefangrimm/Parc/BuildVerificationTest-Specification.md

 ## 2. Test PCB PARC

 16. Connect the PC to the PCB PARC device, USB and Debug cable
-17. In the Arduino IDE, open the project \Software\PcbParcApp\PcbParcApp.ino
+17. In the Arduino IDE, open the project \Software\Src\PcbParcApp\PcbParcApp.ino
 18. Execute the test steps from "Test Parc"
 19. End of the test

 ## 3. Test UNO PARC

 20. Connect the PC to the UNOPARC breadboard, USB and Debug cable
-21. In the Arduino IDE, open the project \Software\UnoParcApp\UnoParcApp.ino
+21. In the Arduino IDE, open the project \Software\Src\UnoParcApp\UnoParcApp.ino
 22. Enable the logging by changing the logging from `FakeLogger`to `SoftwareSerial`
 23. Upload the firmware
 24. In the debug monitor, which is log output and terminal, send a `?`